5T33Z0/Thinkpad-T490-Hackintosh-OpenCore/README.md

 - Working 3D Globe in Maps (macOS 12+)

 ### Future Developments
+- [x] Adding USB ports of docking station to the USB port kext
 - [ ] Creating an AppleALC Layout-ID for audio output on Docking Station
 - [ ] Adjusting Framebuffer Patch for HDMI/DP Ports on Docking Station